willyannov/clearHotmail/README.md

 - The `.gitignore` file is already configured to exclude sensitive files
 - Token is automatically refreshed when expired

-## Error Handling

-The application includes robust error handling for:
-- Rate limiting (429 errors)
-- Authentication failures
-- Network issues
-- Invalid tokens
-- User interruptions

-## Contributing

 Feel free to contribute to the project through Pull Requests or by reporting issues.

-## License

-This project is under the MIT license.
-See the LICENSE file for more details.